godotengine/godot-docs/tutorials/xr/openxr_settings.rst

 This also needs to be enabled to get access to the action map editor.

-You can use the ``--xr-mode on`` command line switch to force this to on.
+You can use the ``--xr-mode on`` command-line switch to force this to on.

 Default Action Map
 ------------------